Tangle-Community-Treasury-DAO/discord-wallet-tracker/README.md

 # discord-wallet-tracker
-This is a bot designed to monitor the Tangle Community Treasuries gnosis safe wallet address.
+This is an application designed to monitor EVM compatible wallets, such as the Treasury Gnosis Safe Wallet and report it to Discord via Webhook.